 - more importantly get a foothold in the property market while they study or build their career.

-If they return to the property before 6 years’ time for another reasonable period, they can then rent it out again for a further 6 years.
+If they return to the property before six years’ time for another reasonable period, they can then rent it out again for a further six years.

-By doing this 1-2 times in their life there are significant tax savings on purchasing the property with:
+By doing this once or twice in their life there are significant tax savings on purchasing the property with:

 - first homeowner incentives,